kannans89/graphql-learning/15.ApolloClient/apollo.md

 module.exports = {Query,Student}

 ```

 ### Step 4: Run the application

 - Create a server.js file.Refer step 8 in the Environment Setup Chapter.
 - Execute the command `npm start` in the terminal.
 The server will be up and running on 9000 port.
-Here , we will use GraphiQL as a       client to test the application.
-Open browser and type the url http://localhost:9000/graphiql Type the following query in the editor.
+Here , we will use GraphiQL as a  client to test the application.Open browser and type the url `http://localhost:9000/graphiql` Type the following query in the editor.

 ```javascript